 “Everyone has the right to freedom of opinion and expression; this right includes freedom to hold opinions without interference and to seek, receive and impart information and ideas through any media and regardless of frontiers.”
 United Nations, Universal Declaration of Human Rights

+December is Universal Human Rights Month with December 10th designated as Human Rights Day.
+How do we define "human rights"?
+What laws protect all of us?
+What do we do when our rights are violated?
+We may think we know our rights as citizens of our native countries or the world but what exactly constitutes our "human rights"?
 Human rights are basic rights and freedoms that all people are entitled to regardless of nationality, sex, race, religion, national or ethnic origin, language, or other status.
 Human rights include political and civil rights, the right to life, liberty and the freedom of expression.
 Human rights include social, economic and cultural rights.
 The right to participate in culture, the right to food, the right to education and the right to work are all included in the definition of human rights.
 Human rights are protected and upheld by national and international laws and treaties.

-The universality of human dignity is the cornerstone of international human rights law.
+Theuniversality of human dignity is the cornerstone of international human rights law.
 At first emphasized in the Universal Declaration on Human Rights in 1948, the principal of universal human rights has been restated in a number of international human rights resolutions conventions, and declarations.
 For example, The 1993 Vienna World Conference on Human Rights, reiterated that it is the duty of States(countries) to promote and protect all human rights and fundamental freedoms, regardless of their political, economic and cultural systems.
 But how do we make these statements a reality for billions of men, women and children worldwide who continue to suffer horrible atrocities each day?
 How do we turn words into reality?
 It is imperative that we understand our human rights in order to protect ourselves and protect the rights of human beings all around the globe.

 December 10th has been designated Human Rights Day commemorating the day in 1948 when the United Nations General Assembly adopted the Universal Declaration of Human Rights.
 Article 1 of the Universal Declaration of Human Rights states: “All human beings are born free and equal in dignity and rights.”
 The Universal Declaration of Human Rights clarifies 30 basic human rights: